Welcome Back-to-School from CLI!

 As the summer comes to a close, students, parents, and teachers are gearing up for a brand new school year; and some have already started.
 A new school year can be a time of great excitement and even some anxiety.
-With this in mind, we have put together some tips for parents and teachers to help calm any fears and lay the groundwork for the exciting year ahead.
+With this in mind, we have put together some tips for parents and teachers to lay the groundwork for the exciting year ahead.

 Go Ahead and Reach Out